 Germany (Frankfurt) and US (Virginia)

-Your Alibaba Cloud account does not have a WAF 2.0 instance or has not activated WAF: You can connect WAF 3.0 to Internet-facing and internal-facing ALB instances in service integration mode.
+If your Alibaba Cloud account does not have a WAF 2.0 instance or has not activated WAF: You can enable WAF 3.0 for Internet-facing and internal-facing ALB instances by purchasing WAF-enabled ALB instances.
+This way, ALB is interfaced with WAF on the service level.
 For more information, see Activate and manage WAF-enabled ALB instances.

-Regions that support WAF-enabled ALB instances (Regions where WAF 3.0 can be connected to ALB)
+Regions that support WAF-enabled ALB instances (Regions in which ALB is interfaced with WAF 3.0)

 China (Chengdu), China (Qingdao), China (Beijing), China (Guangzhou), China (Hangzhou), China (Ulanqab), China (Shanghai), China (Shenzhen), China (Zhangjiakou), and China (Hong Kong)